Chart Color Schemes

 Coldstream's health indicators show below-average results with common health conditions slightly more prevalent than average across both younger and older age groups.

-Approximately 54% of Coldstream's total population (~1,197 people) has private health cover, which is relatively high.
-The most prevalent medical conditions are asthma (10.2%) and mental health issues (8.4%).
-In comparison, 66.9% of residents declare themselves completely clear of medical ailments, similar to Greater Melbourne's figure.
-Coldstream has a lower proportion of seniors aged 65 and over at 17.6% (387 people) compared to Greater Melbourne's 19.4%.
-Despite this, health outcomes among seniors in Coldstream are particularly strong, performing better than the general population in health metrics.
+Approximately 54% of Coldstream's total population (~1,200 people) have private health cover, a rate found to be fairly high.
+The most common medical conditions in the area are asthma and mental health issues, affecting 10.2 and 8.4% of residents respectively.
+Conversely, 66.9% of residents declare themselves completely clear of medical ailments, similar to Greater Melbourne's figure of 66.9%.
+As of 31 December 2020, 17.7% of Coldstream's residents are aged 65 and over (391 people), which is lower than Greater Melbourne's 19.4%.
+Despite this, health outcomes among seniors in Coldstream are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health